-Acute respiratory distress syndrome (ARDS) is a potentially fatal condition where the lungs cannot provide enough oxygen to the vital organs of the body.
+Acute respiratory distress syndrome (ARDS) is a potentially fatal condition where the lungs cannot provide enough oxygen to the body's vital organs.

 The condition, otherwise known as acute lung injury, adult respiratory distress syndrome, increased-permeability pulmonary edema, and noncardiogenic pulmonary edema, is often a complication of another disease.
-The condition may affect adults and children, often characterized by the buildup of fluid in the small air sacs or alveoli in the lungs.
+The condition may affect adults and children, often characterized by fluid buildup in the small air sacs or alveoli in the lungs.
 The fluid accumulation makes it hard for oxygen to get into the bloodstream.

 Acute respiratory distress syndrome on Chest X-ray PA upright.
 Image Credit: Chalie Chulapornsiri / Shutterstock